MicrosoftDocs/learn/learn-pr/azure/azure-data-subject-requests/includes/7-exercise-fulfill-a-dsr-in-azure-active-directory.md

 1. Select **Avery Howard** to review the data subject's profile.
 1. Review and confirm that the personal information contained in the profile matches the subject's information in the DSR.

-## Fulfill the DSR
+## Respond to the DSR

-You'll now fulfill the DSR by deleting the data subject's user account:
+You'll now respond to  the DSR by deleting the data subject's user account:

-1. In the **All users** blade, select the data subject's user account (Avery Howard) check box.
+1. 1.
+In the All users blade, select the check box for the data subject's user account (Avery Howard).
 1. Select **Delete user**, and then select **Yes** to confirm.
 1. Select **Deleted users**.
 1. In the **Deleted users** blade, select the data subject's user account check box.